 Perhaps most notably we have Geoffrey Chaucer’s Canterbury Tales.
 Known as the ‘Father of English literature’ and the first poet ever to be buried in Poets’ Corner of Westminster Abbey, Chaucer parodied the merchants of Ipswich in this renowned, literary classic.
 One of the greatest novelists of the Victorian era, Charles Dickens also stayed in Ipswich in 1835, using the town as a setting for scenes in his first novel The Pickwick Papers.

 Athena Hall is located on the stunning Ipswich Waterfront alongside the main campus.
 Local shops and amenities are close by and the town centre is just a ten-minute walk away.
 From the well-designed and comfortable en-suite apartments or studio rooms to the entertaining social spaces, you will find everything you need and even more to experience the best moments of your study time.

 Student accommodation in Ipswich

-If you are looking to move to Ipswich this coming year, then make sure to check out the latest additions to our portfolio of student residences in the city.
+If you are looking to study this coming year, then make sure to check out our student accommodation in Ipswich.